Natural Flood Management

 Using our unique landscape in innovative ways can help to slow the volume of water coming down our hillsides.
 Attenuation basins, similar to big ponds, store large quantities of water which slowly empty once the rain has passed.
 Leaky woody dams mimic natural water management by providing small amounts of temporary water storage.

-Local charity, Slow the Flow Calderdale, run regular volunteer days building leaky dams at Hardcastle Crags, promoting sustainable urban drainage and helping to raise awareness of NFM.
-Techniques such as fascines and bundles of sticks on slopes help other vegetation establish, reduce soil loss and slow water runoff.
+Local charity, Slow the Flow Calderdale, run regular volunteer days building leaky dams at Hardcastle Crags.
+They also promote sustainable drainage and help to raise awareness of NFM.
+Techniques such as fascines—bundles of sticks securely placed on slopes—help reduce soil erosion and slow water runoff.

 Panoramic view of Calder Valley.
 Rolling hills with mist sitting in the valley bottom.